 Behavioral Symptoms

-Behaviorally, men with mental health disorders might display increased irritability, anger, or engage in reckless behavior.
-There’s often a noticeable increase in alcohol or drug use.
-Relationship struggles and engaging in escapist behaviors, such as spending excessive hours at work or other distractions, are common.
+Behaviorally, men with mental health disorders might display increased irritability and anger or engage in reckless behavior.
+There’s often a noticeable increase in alcohol or drug use, which can be a form of self-medication.
+Relationship struggles and engaging in escapist behaviors, such as spending excessive hours at work or other distractions, are everyday occurrences.
 Physical symptoms like headaches or digestive problems that do not have a clear medical cause might also be evident.

 Physical and Externalized Symptoms